david-pohl/timothy-llm-shop-assistant/README.md

-# Timothy - Your Shopping Assistant
+# Timothy - Your Personal LLM-Driven Shop Assistant

-Author: David Pohl, 2024, Institute of Science Tokyo
+By David Pohl (2024, Institute of Science Tokyo)

 Notes:
 - `/chat/completions` is usable as required